 So glad you asked.
 While the majority of pencils in my collection were produced by manufacturers that sadly went out of business decades ago, a handful a companies do still have the factory lights on.
 Tombow and Mitsubishi are two well-known Japanese examples.
 However, even though these companies are still making high quality woodcase pencils today, the models I’m featuring here are likely at least 20 years old.
 This is the threshold for what defines vintage in my book.

 One of the characteristics to look for when trying to determine the age of a Japanese pencil is its JIS mark.
 Pencils manufactured in Japan post-WWII are stamped with a little circle-shaped symbol to indicate they meet Japanese Industrial Standards.
 To my knowledge the design of the JIS mark went unchanged for 50 years until a new symbol was introduced in 2005.
-You will find the old, pre-2005 symbol (pictured above) on all vintage Japanese pencils for sale here on my website.
+The old symbol (pictured above) was used between 1946–2008 and is printed on all vintage Japanese pencils for sale here on my website.

 Recent PostsSee all